Michigan Fresh: Using, Storing, and Preserving Kale (HNI120)

 Storage and food safety

-Kale is not recommended for canning, freezing or drying due to a high water content, which produces a low-quality product.
+- Kale is not recommended for canning, freezing or drying because of its high water content, which produces a low-quality product.

 Ways to Prepare Kale